-The following rules are binding throughout the entire duration of the Startup Challenge and Showcase.
-By participating in the Startup Challenge and Showcase, all team members, regardless of Penn affiliation, accept these rules and regulations and agree to abide by them.
+The following rules are binding throughout the entire duration of the Startup Challenge and its associated competitions.
+By participating in the Startup Challenge, and its associated competitions, all team members, regardless of Penn affiliation, accept these rules and regulations and agree to abide by them.
 Venture Lab reserves the right to disqualify any team and/or team member who violates these rules or University policy.

 Eligibility Requirements

-The Team Leader must be a currently enrolled, degree-candidate student of the University of Pennsylvania (graduate or undergraduate) at the time of the first round deadline.
-The Team Leader must have played a significant role in conceiving the venture, hold a key management role in the venture, be actively involved in the business venture, and may be required to be the primary presenter for the pitch events related to the Startup Challenge and Showcase.
-Students on a Leave of Absence are not permitted to be a Team Leader, although they are permitted to be a Team Member.
-The Team Leader must be able to be physically present (if relevant) for all events related to the Startup Challenge and Showcase, including but not limited to the Semifinals and Finals pitch rounds.
+• The Lead Applicant must be a current student enrolled in a degree-granting program at the University of Pennsylvania, who holds a C-Suite position within the venture and has a majority (or plurality equal to other founders – e.g., each of two founders holds 50% or each of 3 holds 33 & 1/3%) financial and decision-making stake in the applying venture at the time of the first round deadline.
+The Lead Applicant must have played a significant role in conceiving the venture, hold a key management role in the venture, be actively involved in the venture, and may be required to be the primary presenter for the pitch events related to the Startup Challenge and associated competitions.
+Students on a leave of absence from Penn are not permitted to be a Lead Applicant, although they are permitted to be a Team Member.
+The Lead Applicant must be able to be physically present (if relevant) for all events related to the Startup Challenge and associated competitions, including but not limited to the Semifinals and Finals pitch rounds.

 Team Members